are you at risk of homelessness?

 Freephone: 0800 212829

 Out of Office hours (between 5.00pm and 9.00am and public holidays)

 Telephone: Duty Social Worker on 01595 695611

-A person can be homeless if they (or anyone who would reasonably be expected to live with them):
+You can be homeless if you (or anyone who would reasonably be expected to live with you):

 - have nowhere to stay in the UK or elsewhere.

 - are living temporarily with friends or relations.

 - have somewhere to live but are frightened to remain there because of violence or threats of violence from someone within the household or who previously lived with you.

 - have somewhere to live but it is unreasonable for you to stay there because it is overcrowded and causing health problems.